 Make the Bed Comfortable

 Sleeping well is important for your child’s health, but it may be a struggle.
-There are many steps you can take to help your child sleep better, but if these measures still don’t work, speak to your primary care provider.
-There may be another underlying medical problem that is preventing your child from sleeping.
+You can take many steps to help your child sleep better, but if these measures still don’t work, speak to your primary care provider.
+There may be another underlying medical problem preventing your child from sleeping.